Education, Employment & Training

 Xwemelch’stn Etsímxwawtxw (Capilano Littlest Ones School)

 Many Members have expressed a desire to see the Sḵwx̱wú7mesh sníchim (Squamish language) offered in school.
 The quality of Squamish children’s education must reflect and express our language and culture, which are inseparable in the teaching and learning process.
 It is with this intent that we make this submission to move towards a Sḵwx̱wú7mesh Úxwumixw Immersion school to reverse the tide of language loss.
-The Capilano Littlest Ones School offers K4 to Grade 3.
+The Capilano Littlest Ones School offers K4 to Grade 4 on site, with grades 5 – 7 offered through distance learning.

 The Income Assistance team is responsible for the efficient administration of the Indigenous Services Canada (ISC) Income Assistance program.
 We provide financial support to eligible adults and their dependents who are unable to meet their basic needs.
 Income assistance funding may include covering the costs of basics needs, such as food, clothing, and rent and utilities allowance.